omrcm/sears/README.md

 + Read new orders from Sears
 + Push to Sears tracking information for completed orders
-+ Manage simple **DSS product** listings
++ Manage simple product listings

-We are currently working on tools to manage **Marketplace product** listings.
 There is no support for configurable products at this time.
 Configurable products are products with variations such as different sizes or colors.

 Installation